Skip to Content

 Preparing to Ride

-Preparing to ride is a crucial step in your journey as an aspiring polo player.
-This includes selecting the ideal horse, fitting and adjusting your saddle and tack, and warming up and stretching before you mount.
-By taking care of these essential preparations, you’ll be well on your way to a successful ride, ensuring your and your horse’s safety and comfort.
+Preparing to ride is a crucial step.
+This includes selecting the ideal horse, fitting your tack, and warming up.
+By taking care of these essentials, you’ll ensure both your and your horse’s safety and comfort.

 Choosing the right horse for your skill level and size